scottdejonge/great-barrier-reef/about.md

 ## About Explore the Great Barrier Reef

-The Great Barrier Reef is the largest living ecosystem on Earth[^1] comprised of 2,900 unique reefs and 600 continental islands[^2] with 1,625 species of fish – 10% of the world’s fish species[^3].
+The Great Barrier Reef is the largest living ecosystem on Earth[^1] comprised of 2,900 unique reefs and 600 continental islands[^2] with more than 1,500 species of fish – 10% of the world’s fish species[^3].
 Explore the Great Barrier Reef is an interactive education tool to better understand the scale and diversity of this natural wonder.

 <div class="media media-16-9 spinner">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/16aYr5jRjdc" frameborder="0" allowfullscreen></iframe>